 and the Executive Director of the Binghamton University Foundation.

 A. Agency Account Quarterly Fee: Binghamton University Foundation agency accounts are subject to a 1.5% overhead fee to offset the costs of administering the account.
 The fee is based on total cash deposits to the account for the quarter.
 The fee is deducted from the account balance and is recorded quarterly.USING A FOUNDATION AGENCY ACCOUNT

-A. Deposits: Deposits to an agency account should be made at the Binghamton University Foundation Accounting Services windows in the Administration building, mezzanine floor.
+A. Deposits: Deposits to an agency account should be made at the Binghamton University Foundation Accounting Services windows in the Old O'Connor building, Room G042.
 A Foundation deposit form (printable below) must be completed and presented with the deposit.
 A receipt will be provided when such deposits are made.
 A reason for the deposit must be stated on the receipt to ensure it meets agency account guidelines.
 Attach any additional documentation to the deposit form.